elastic/apm/docs/agents/span-min-duration.md

 such as a manually created span or a SQL call, the subtree can be discarded.

-### Async spans
+### Spans that lead up to async spans can't be discarded

-If the context of a span is propagated to another thread, it may not be discarded.
+Whenever the context of a span is captured when scheduling an async operation, this span may not be discarded.

-That is because the other thread might create child spans of the first span even if it has already ended.
+That is because when the async operation is executed, and the span context gets restored, the async operation might create child spans of the first span, even if it has already ended, or concurrently to it ending.
+In this scenario, discarding the first span would orphan the async span.

+This is even true if it's unknown whether the async operation creates a span at all.

+Propagating the trace context to async operations is also known as in-process context propagation.

 ## Implementation